kevinsewell/aronim-bookstore/docs/adr_summary.md

 - **Web Frontend**: React with Micro-Frontend architecture
 - **API Gateway**: Backend-for-Frontend (BFF) with GraphQL
 - **Mobile**: React Native for cross-platform development
+- **Compliance**: GDPR framework with Privacy Module
+- **Globalization**: Comprehensive i18n/l10n across all platforms

 These architectural decisions provide a comprehensive foundation for the Aronim Bookstore application, with a focus on maintainability, scalability, and developer productivity.
 The decisions balance modern best practices with practical considerations for the specific requirements of the application.